xleon/xleon.github.io/_posts/2017-07-11-uistackview-magic.md

     // Layout Views

     // For AutoLayout to work, all views and nested views need to set
-    // "TranslatesAutoresizingMaskIntoConstraints" property to true.
+    // "TranslatesAutoresizingMaskIntoConstraints" property to `false`.
     // It´s easy to forget it so I created an extension method that
-    // will set it to the view and its subviews scroll.EnableAutoLayout();
+    // will do this to the view and its subviews scroll.EnableAutoLayout();

     // "FullSizeOf" is a method extension to set leading, trailing,